jhpyle/docassemble/demo.md

   client.income.new('employment', 'self employment', 'SSI', 'TANF', 'rent', period=12) client.income.gathered = True
 comment: |
-  This interview will ask whether the client has particular income and assets.
+  This Steward will ask whether the client has particular income and assets.

-  The objects client.asset and client.income are docassemble objects that function like Python "dictionaries."
+  The objects client.asset and client.income are DALang objects that function like Python "dictionaries."

   This code initializes the list of income and asset items.

   The attribute "gathered" is set to True because after being initialized with the given items, we want the list to be considered complete.
-That is, we do not want the interview to ask the user if there are any additional items to add.
+That is, we do not want the Steward to ask the user if there are any additional items to add.

   "Mandatory" sections like this one are evaluated in the order they